Gigoteur/UnicornConsole/README.md

 ## Limitations

-The console is somewhat compatible with [pico-8](https://www.lexaloffle.com/pico-8.php), most of current functions from pico8 is implemented and the cartridge is the same format.
+The console is somewhat compatible with [pico-8](https://www.lexaloffle.com/pico-8.php) (buy it !), most of current functions from pico8 is implemented and the cartridge is the same format.
 However some lua language syntax is not supported (like operator overload (+=, -=, etc), or some symbol like "!=".
 But see the unicorn-examples, I did some modifications of good games to use it with Unicorn.

 ## Build